Mike's 15th Annual Winter Outlook

 Probably the most significant factor in determining winter weather on the East Coast is the North Atlantic Oscillation (NAO).
 This has to do with weather patterns in the North Atlantic and involves a flip-flop in the relative strength of pressure systems north to south over the open Atlantic.
 Normally, low pressure is located near Iceland (known as the Icelandic low) and high pressure sits just off of Portugal or the Azores (known as the Azores high).
 When these systems strengthen in these positions, a fast jet stream flow tends to drain cold air off of North America.
 This is the "positive" phase of the NAO and allows temperatures to moderate frequently over the Eastern U.S. and produces milder winters.
 If the NAO flip-flops, high pressure pushes north toward Greenland and low pressure develops farther south replacing the Azores high.
 The resulting "negative" phase of the NAO tends to produce harsh winter weather over Eastern North America.
 The high pressure over Greenland retards the passage of cold air, which then expands south over the Eastern U.S. Warmer sea surface temperatures over the North Atlantic help to encourage such a blocking pattern.
 This pattern is known as the "Greenland block," as the cold air is literally blocked from exiting the continent.
 The storm track is then suppressed south, and more snow often falls in the major metropolitan areas up and down I-95.
 These "blocks" are transitory by nature, but can repeat frequently and when this happens, we experience colder and snowier winters here in Virginia.
 In negative NAO years, the water tends to be warmer than normal in the tropical Atlantic and far North Atlantic, which it is right now.

-** THE SITUATION NOW ** The NAO has trended more negative this year than the past few.
-Will this continue?
-It’s important to realize that the NAO goes back and forth frequently.
+** THE SITUATION NOW ** The NAO is trending positive, not good for snow lovers!
+However, it’s important to realize that the NAO goes back and forth frequently.
 It’s the longer term tendency that leads to more blocking patterns, which ultimately can mean colder and stormier days along the Eastern seaboard.
-It can sometimes be hard to maintain the negative NAO throughout the winter, and for snow lovers, we need storms at just the right time to “cash in.”
+However, a brief spell of a negative NAO may be all we need for a decent snowstorm, IF it happens at the right time!

 NEGATIVE NAO POSITIVE NAO